Daughter of New York City mayor arrested during weekend protests

 NEW YORK - As protesters in New York City were arrested on Saturday night, Chiara de Blasio was a young black woman among the many who were handcuffed and detained.

-But the 25-year-old is no average citizen, Chiara de Blasio happens to be the daughter of New York City's mayor.
+But the 25-year-old is no average citizen, de Blasio happens to be the daughter of New York City's mayor.

-According to CNN, Chiara de Blasio was arrested with many others and later released for unlawful assembly.
+According to CNN, de Blasio was arrested with many others and later released for unlawful assembly.

 Her arrest comes as thousands of people are taking to the streets across the country in both peaceful protests and violent demonstrations against law enforcement over the death of George Floyd, an unarmed black man who was killed by police in Minneapolis, Minnesota.
 Protesters have been clashing with police in major cities like Los Angeles, Chicago and Philadelphia.